-Three years on and coming out of a global pandemic, a survey conducted by Economics observation focused on 20-64 year olds during March and April of 2021.
+Three years on and coming out of a global pandemic, a survey conducted by Economics observation focused on 20-64-year-olds during March and April of 2021.
 The study showed that 47% of respondents were still fully working from home and 40% of them had returned to the office, the rest made up a hybrid solution.
-During the pandemic, businesses were backed into a “working from home corner”, very few would have considered this before 2020 however one positive to come out of the pandemic is that very few have noticed negative effects.
+During the pandemic, businesses were backed into a “working from the home corner”, very few would have considered this before 2020 however one positive to come out of the pandemic is that very few have noticed negative effects.
 With candidates asking more consistently for remote working opportunities, now is the time for businesses to decide on how to move forward with working patterns.

 With the backdrop of the last 18 months creating a huge change to the world of work, at KDR we felt the need to listen to our employees and allow them to have their say in what they would like going forward.

 This week we have put in place a hybrid scheme to start from the 21st June 2021, where we work 3 days in the office and 2 days at home.
 We felt it was necessary to allow our team to continue doing what they love with the flexibility of either coming into the office or working from their homes.
 Importantly we are not stipulating which days they come in on.

 We think it’s important to put your employees first however whichever route is offered needs to also work for the business.